Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 President Lincoln issues the Emancipation Proclamation, which declared all slaves free in the confederate states.
 The slaves in states and territories occupied by the Union weren't freed.

 ##### End of the War and the 13th Amendment (1865)
 The Civil War ends, and with the ratification of the 13th Amendment, slavery is abolished throughout the United States.
+There are some studies that in 1960 the estimated value of all the slaves in the US was approximately 3 billion (90 billion today) which was more that the estimated gold reserves which was roughly 200-300 million.